 For Enterprise IT, mobility and mobile apps, in general, hold the potential to boost their productivity and drive business value of the entire organization.
 And to make the most of mobile apps, enterprises need to put in place a comprehensive mobility strategy that can work as a holistic approach, encompassing all aspects from mobile app development to security and connectivity.

-Maximize the Effectiveness, Efficiency and Productivity
+Maximize Effectiveness, Efficiency and Productivity

 Comparing and measuring productivity, efficiency, and effectiveness equals with the faster time-to-market, the speed of actual delivery, deployment and turnaround with testing.
 And all this cumulates as higher quality of mobile apps which is the most crucial quality factor.

 The Mobile DevOps effectiveness, which can be seen as doing the right things, means that there is a great chance to achieve expected results.
 But doing the right things doesn’t mean products will be successful.
 Doing the right things alone aren’t enough.
-DevOps strategy needs to consider the efficiency side of things as well to complement the overall outcome.
+Mobile DevOps strategy needs to consider the efficiency side of things as well to complement the overall outcome.

 The Mobile DevOps efficiency, which will be seen as doing things right, is the end result of the effort with minimal costs, time and overall contribution.
-From the business perspective, DevOps efficiency can mean the use of minimalist resources to accomplish the goal.
+From a business perspective, DevOps efficiency can mean the use of minimalist resources to accomplish the goal.

-The effort of maximizing the efficiency and effectiveness can improve the overall productivity.
+The effort of maximizing efficiency and effectiveness can improve overall productivity.
 What this means in mobile DevOps strategy is that test automation must be included in the testing of each build of the application.
 Test automation can provide tons of benefits from making sure the device compatibility is met, defects/bugs are instantly spotted out, and those get – with great details of why failures happened – in hands of capable developers in order to get fixed.
 This itself can push the costs down as an earlier fixed problem doesn’t drag on with the build by build, but also it will cumulate as higher quality.
 Finally, as problems are solved earlier and verified against real devices, the overall efficiency is improved and individual productivity will be higher.

 That being said, efficiency without effectiveness doesn’t guarantee the best results.
-“If ain’t broken, don’t fix it” means that the DevOps must focus on the right items; if the problem with a mobile app is in general compatibility across device variants, OS versions and other characteristics, it really doesn’t matter what sort of features are built in.
+“If ain’t broken, don’t fix it” means that the DevOps must focus on the right items; if the problem with a mobile app is in general compatibility across device variants, OS versions and other characteristics, it really doesn’t matter what sort of features are built-in.
 The distinction between the best app and average app are typically the general compatibility, great performance, and fully exploited hardware.

 To maximize the effectiveness, efficiency and productivity start with the full adoption of mobile test automation, with automated, continuous integration, deployment and testing, that is exercised with the every application regression coming out from the development pipeline.